© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Abernant Roman Kiln is a scheduled monument protected by Cadw under reference MM257.
 View the official record →

-Abernant Roman Kiln is a Roman pottery kiln located in Wales, dating to the Romano-British period.
+Abernant Roman Kiln is a Roman pottery kiln located in Wales and designated as a Scheduled Ancient Monument under Cadw reference MM257.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM257.

 Abernant Roman Kiln dates from the roman period, and is classified as a kiln.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Abernant Roman Kiln is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM257.